-Pennsylvania Alcohol and Drug Addiction Rehab Treatment Centers
+Alcohol and Drug Addiction Rehab Centers in Pennsylvania, PA

 In the last two decades, the number of accidental deaths of overdose in Pennsylvania has increased, with opioid and heroin overdose being the leading cause of death by accident in this state.1 Each year, more people die from overdose in Pennsylvania than in motor vehicle accidents.1 Overall, in the year 2018, opioids caused around 70% of all overdose deaths in Pennsylvania.2